In the developed world, having a church website is a given. Most of us instinctively know this.

 In a time when people Google just about any place before getting in their car, your church’s website is your first impression.
 What does it say about you?

 Takeaway: Have a professional-looking site.
 It doesn’t have to be fancy or expensive, and you don’t need to hire a professional designer.
-In fact, you can get a professionally designed website free through Faithlife Sites.
-It even optimizes your site to make it easy to find on Google.
+A good church website builder can help you get everything you need.

 2. Church websites inform visitors

 Once the first impression is made, your church website is still responsible for the second, third, fourth, and fiftieth impressions.